-- 1. Support a program that: - a) is compatible with organization goals for WTO negotiations; - b) allows producers to make business and planting decisions based on market forces; - c) allows market forces to determine supply rather than government decision making; - d) allows payments to all size farms; - e) promotes profitability but does not guarantee it; - f) includes voluntary conservation practices and is adequately funded to encourage program participation to continue conservation of land and other natural resources; - g) will provide federal funding for research, domestic and international market development; - h) will provide federal funding delivered to state and local control for rural economic development; - i.) includes revenue-based insurance as a component of a safety net; - j.) is designed to be fiscally responsible; and - k.) include a crop-specific FSA program designed to complement the crop insurance program. - 2.
+- 1. Support a program that: - a) is compatible with organization goals for WTO negotiations; - b) allows producers to make business and planting decisions based on market forces; - c) allows market forces to determine supply rather than government decision making; - d) allows payments to all size farms; - e) promotes profitability but does not guarantee it; - f) includes voluntary conservation practices and is adequately funded to encourage program participation to continue conservation of land and other natural resources; - g) will provide federal funding for research, domestic and international market development; - h) will provide federal funding delivered to state and local control for rural economic development; - i.) includes revenue-based insurance as a component of a safety net; - j.) is designed to be fiscally responsible; and - k.) include a crop-specific FSA program designed to complement the crop insurance program. - I.) recognizes the positive contributions from agriculture in discussions on regulations surrounding climate change.
+(Int.
+2022) - 2.
 Support a farm bill that includes both farm programs and a nutrition title. - 3.
 Oppose any effort to lower the payment limits. - Oppose lowering of Adjusted Gross Income (AGI) limits to qualify for farm program benefits below current levels. - 5.
-USDA should use the Posted County Price as the average of the two adjusted terminal prices for the county. - If any public environmental demands or regulations are placed on private land, the loss of income, loss of property value including the cost of capital improvements to make those changes should be paid by the public. - 7.
-We support legislation requiring a "Good Neighbor" policy for Federal and State-owned land, including but not limited to existing property lines, management of noxious weeds, trees, and general care of the land. - 8.
-Support legislation that allows land and easements purchased for mitigation projects in specific areas or regions (i.e. watersheds, Loess Hills) be allowed to cross comply for other state and federal mitigation projects in that same area or region to help minimize impacts to private land ownership and counties and states tax revenue.
+USDA should use the Posted County Price as the average of the two adjusted terminal prices for the county. - 6.
+If any public environmental demands or regulations are placed on private land, the loss of income, loss of property value including the cost of capital improvements to make those changes should be paid by the public. - 7.
+Support legislation requiring a "Good Neighbor" policy for Federal and State-owned land, including but not limited to existing property lines, management of noxious weeds, trees, and general care of the land. - 8.
+Support legislation that allows land and easements purchased for mitigation projects in specific areas or regions (i.e. watersheds, Loess Hills) be allowed to cross comply for other state and federal